Skip to main content

 CMD ["node", "app.js"]

-option takes every argument as a separate item in an array.
-It's also important that I couldn't make it work with single-quotes, only double-quotes seem to do the job.
+The CMD option takes each argument as a separate item in an array.
+I couldn’t get single quotes to work here; only double quotes did the job.

 Time to build the image.
-Navigate to the root of the project's folder (to the folder where the Dockerfile
+Navigate to your project’s root folder (where the Dockerfile lives) and run:

 docker build -t node-test .